Home » PowerShell » PowerShell Get-ChildItem (gci,dir) Guide [With Examples]

 PS C:\> Get-ChildItem -Path D:\PowerShell -File | Select Name

-In the above example, PowerShell get-childitem command gets the file name only using Name property and location specified by -Path parameter.
+In the above example, the PowerShell get-childitem command gets the file name only using Name

-You can use Get-ChildItem alias PowerShell GCI to get the file name from the directory as below
+You can use the Get-ChildItem alias PowerShell GCI to get the file name from the directory below.

 Gci -Path D:\PowerShell -File | Select Name